kashifansari96/Supply_Chain_Trend_Visualization/README.md

 - matplotlib
 - seaborn

+## Installation
+Install all the requirements using the requirements file.
+'''bash
+pip install -r requirements.txt

 ## Steps and Analysis
 1. **Data Loading and Cleaning**
    - Loaded the data into a DataFrame.